 In parting, Miller said, al-Zawahri told him, “Watch the media.
 You will see the result of the fatwa in the next few weeks.”

-Earlier Monday, former Associated Press and CNN correspondent Peter Arnett testified that he also was required to meet al-Fawwaz in London before being allowed an interview with bin Laden in 1997.
+Earlier Monday, former Associated Press and CNN correspondent Peter Arnett testified that he also was required to meet al-Fawwaz in London before being allowed an interview bin Laden in 1997.